Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Phantom Warrior (COS).md

 ## Forceful Presence

 Although they are incorporeal, phantom warriors can harness the energy around them to deflect incoming attacks and strike with great force.
-An [[Conditions#invisible|invisible]] sheath of energy surrounds a phantom warrior's ghostly armor, shields, and weapons, which become as hard as steel yet don't impede the warrior's ability to move through walls and other solid objects.
+An [[\5.
+Mechanics\Rules\Conditions.md#invisible|invisible]] sheath of energy surrounds a phantom warrior's ghostly armor, shields, and weapons, which become as hard as steel yet don't impede the warrior's ability to move through walls and other solid objects.

 ## Undead Nature

 A phantom warrior doesn't require air, food, drink, or sleep.

-## Stat Block

 ```statblock
 "name": "Phantom Warrior"